10 Beautiful Asian Movies You Should Watch

 Memories of Murder is a moving detective story about a series of murders in rural Korea in 1986 under the military dictatorship.
 This movie has dark humor, social satire, sharp political commentary, beautiful shots, and a story that keeps on surprising its viewers until the very last shot.

+Memories of Murder is definitely one of the best Korean horror movies ever made.
 If you like smart serial killer stories – or just smart stories – this movie is for you!

 6| Three Idiots by Rajkumar Hirani | 2009, India

 3 idiots is a considerably new piece of Indian cinema despite the fact that is almost 10 years old.
-I choose this movie because it’s one of my
+I choose this movie because it’s one of my favorites, because I have an undying love towards Aamir Khan, and because it gives you a great look into India’s cast systems.

 There are thousands of beautiful movies were made in Bollywood, some even say 3 idiots is overrated and that there are so many other movies that worth mentioning before 3 Idiots.
 However, this movie is important because it shows us the changing India.
 It lets audiences connect and understand one of the most unique cultures on earth and it achieves that while being tremendously entertaining.

-The story is quite simple, it revolves around Rancho and his classmates and how he teaches not just them but parents and teachers as well that thinking differently and being an “idiot” is the way to truly succeed in life.
+The story is quite simple, it revolves around Rancho and his classmates and how he teaches not just them but the parents and the teachers as well that thinking differently and being an “idiot” is the way to truly succeed in life.

 This movie will make you cry, laugh (fall in love with Aamir Khan) and you will find yourself thinking that India’s far and foreign land just got a hell of a lot more closer, familiar, and relatable.